AustinMinnon/Java-To-Do-List/README.md

 ```
 ## Known Bugs

-Does not sort results alphabetically or consistently.
+- Does not sort results alphabetically or consistently.
+- Tasks that share categories not sorting correctly

 ## Technologies Used